Patch Installer Notes

 If the installer finds more than one patch tar file in your directory , it will

-use the one with the most recent modification time.
+use the one with the most recent version.
 The installer will also

 create a patch.log file primarily for diagnostic purposes.